marcianoaa/docker_project/adr/004_docker.md

 # Choice of Container Management
 Name: Angelena Marciano // Course: CSCI 459
+Docker

 # Context:

-Build a docker image and container using docker-compose in order to display a web page with data to the browser.
+Build a docker image and container set using Ansible plabook instead of docker-compose file in order to run application and display a web page with data to the browser.
+In order to better manage each part of the App, Docker Compose allows for the three separate parts to exist individually in containers that link/communicate with each other.

 # Decision: